(click above images to go to articles)

 Here are some photos of the "Rock of Ages" set in Miami, along with a few covert video tours (below).

-It got me thinking that when he does pass, I’ll have to post the transcripts of my interviews with him.
-It never occurred to me I'd soon be digging out an interview I did with writer/director/actor Harold Ramis, who died today at the age of 69.
+It got me thinking that when he does pass, I’d have to post the transcripts of my interviews with him.
+It never occurred to me I'd soon be digging out an interview I did with writer/director/actor Harold Ramis, who died on February 24th at the age of 69.

 It would’ve been nice if I’d gotten to talk to Ramis about, say, his early days at Second City or what it was like to work with John Belushi on “Animal House.”
 But when I interviewed him in 2004, it was for an article in The Hollywood Reporter about “runaway production,” so we discussed who he had to bluh… I mean, what he had to do to shoot his big screen adaptation of the Scott Phillips novelThe Ice Harvest, starring John Cusack and Billy Bob Thornton, in his native Chicago instead of Canada, as was de rigueur at the time.